 How to Reduce Flanking Noise

 The best way to reduce flanking noise is to block any holes, cracks or other openings where sound may be getting through with soundproof material.
 Of course, the first step is to locate those openings.
-Since you’re not a professional, this can seem like a challenging task.
+This can seem like a challenging task.
 Fortunately, Soundproof Cow is on your side.
 We offer a free acoustic analysis for individuals looking to control the sound in their homes.
 We can let you know where the most unwanted sound is likely to be coming in and which products are best suited to solving the problem.

-If unwanted sounds have been driving you crazy and you can’t figure out why, don’t give up!
+If unwanted sounds have been driving you crazy and you can’t figure out why, take heart!
 Contact Soundproof Cow and let us root out and reduce your flanking noise right away!